Why Are My Peperomia Leaves Curling

 When buying houseplants, some people go for plants with huge leaves or a climbing habit, but others prefer plants with tiny leaves and growth habits.
 Peperomias are a great example

-Peperomia scandens (pep-er-ROH-mee-uh SKAN-dens) hails from South and Central America and Mexico, where it grows in the treetops.
-This epiphytic perennial plant is a member of the Piperaceae family of
+Peperomia scandens (pep-er-ROH-mee-uh SKAN-dens), Peperomia Scandens, also known as Cupid Peperomia or variegated Peperomia Scandens, hails from Central and South America and Mexico, where it grows in the treetops.
+This epiphytic

 One of the easiest ways to propagate String of Turtles plant (Peperomia prostrata) is by using stem cuttings, which you can collect during pruning of this vining plant.
 To do

 The world of peperomia plant care comes in many looks.
-For example, some Peperomia varieties you’ll find at the local garden center in the indoor tropical plants section are labeled as baby
+For example, some Peperomia varieties you’ll find at the local garden center in the indoor tropical plant section are labeled as baby

 Many peperomia varieties and types have become nearly indispensable foliage plants and stunning houseplants.
 For example, the “baby rubber plant” or “radiator plant” adapts itself to semi-sunny or shady locations

-The String of Turtles – Peperomia prostrata is a slow-growing perennial semi-succulent plant the genus Peperomia and the family Piperaceae.
-Native to the rainforests of Brazil, ‘prostrata’ has several names: ‘Magic marmer’
+The String of Turtles is the common name for Peperomia prostrata, a slow-growing perennial semi-succulent plant of the genus Peperomia and the family Piperaceae.
+Native to the rainforests of Brazil, ‘prostrata’ has several names:

-Peperomia Obtusifolia Variegata (pep-er-ROH-mee-uh, ob-too-sih-FOH-lee-uh, var-ee-GAY-tuh) is a handsome variegated variety of the baby rubber plant.
-It is a popular Peperomia species in the family: Piperaceae.
-The evergreen plant is
+Peperomia Obtusifolia Variegata (pep-er-ROH-mee-uh, ob-too-sih-FOH-lee-uh, var-ee-GAY-tuh), also known as variegated peperomia, is a handsome variegated version of the baby rubber plant.
+It is a popular Peperomia species in the family Piperaceae.

 Peperomia Raindrop is small, hardy semi-succulent with broad leaves averaging 8″ – 12″ inches tall.
 The leaves are raindrop or heart-shaped and hang loosely from the slightly woody stem.
 Click on this article to learn more on Raindrop Peperomia plant care.